-Because we are a mostly volunteer group, PSC Partners counts on its members to co-chair its annual conferences.
+Because we are a mostly volunteer group, PSC Partners counts on its supporters to co-chair its annual conferences.
 If you’d like to step up and co-chair the annual event, this is where to start.

 We’re eager to start planning for our next conference, but before the board makes a decision about the location for the conference, we’d like to consider your suggestions.